annotation/stam/docs/presentation2025/stam-pres2025.md

 ## Functionality from extensions

-* **STAM Vocab** -- Express and validate against user-defined vocabularies
+* **STAM Vocab** -- Express/validate against user-defined vocabularies
 * **STAM Webannotations** -- Allows modelling W3C Web Annotations using STAM (full export support)
 * **STAM Textvalidation** -- Adds an extra redundancy layer that helps protecting data integrity and aids readability of serialisations
 * **STAM CSV** -- Tabular serialisation format
-* **STAM Query Language (STAMQL)** -- A query language that allows end-users to formulate and subsequently execute searches on a STAM model.
+* **STAM Query Language (STAMQL)** -- An extensive query language that allows end-users to formulate and subsequently execute searches on a STAM model.
-* **STAM Transpose** - Links identical textual parts across resources, allows *transposition* of annotations from one to another.
+* **STAM Transpose** - Links identical textual parts across resources, allows *transposition* of annotations.
 * **STAM Translate** - Links non-identical parts of texts, allows *translation* of annotations from one to another.

 All extensions have their **own specifications** *(separation from implementation)*